Washington DC

 Transportation

-Old Town Alexandria has its own metro: King Street Station, but the station is at the western edge of the neighborhood.
+King Street Metro - Alexandria, VAAlexandria has its own Metro station: King Street Station.
+The station is at the western edge of the neighborhood.
 The heart of the commercial district is about a mile away, and most of the charming historic homes are farther away.
-For this reason, many residents prefer driving to work rather than taking the metro.
+However, many residents prefer driving to work rather than taking Metro.
 In fact, Old Town Alexandria has great access to the Beltway and the George Washington Parkway, which provide fast access into Washington DC.
+If you are in the mood for traveling, there is also an Amtrak station near the Metro station.

 Nightlife & Restaurants

-Old Town Alexandria has tons of great restaurants and bars, but nothing like the night scene in Washington DC.
+Old Town Alexandria has tons of great restaurants and bars, but nothing like the night scene in DC.
 The nightlife caters mostly to adults in their 30s and 40s.
-However, if you want to go pub crawling, Old Town is definitely the place to go.
+However, if you want to go pub crawling or have a romantic dinner, Old Town is definitely the place to go.

 Old Town Alexandria also has a great number of restaurants varying in atmosphere and price.
 There is certainly something for every taste and budget.
 Restaurant Eve is considered one of the best fine-dining establishments in the region.
 If you want tapas, La Tasca Restaurant offers the best authentic Spanish cuisine in Alexandria.
 For a waterfront dining experience, the Chart House Restaurant has panoramic views of the Potomac River, the Woodrow Wilson Bridge and the U.S. Capitol Building.